Koninginnedok: Service

 On 25 April 1879, King William III and Queen Emma visited Amsterdam.
 On the occasion, the queen christened the dry dock Koninginne Dok.
 As people got accustomed to the name, they began to write it as one word 'Koninginnedok'.

 On 28 April 1879 the test of the new dry dock failed.
 An attempt was made to lift SMN's new steamer Prinses Marie of 3800 ton.
 Of course she did not have to dock, because she had arrived straight from the shipyard.
 When she had been partially lifted, one of the Gwynnes pumps malfunctioned.
 The dock was then lowered to let the new steamer out again.

 Therefore another test was required.
 On 6 May 1879, Stad Amsterdam of 360 feet and 3,319 ton, i.e. 3,330,900 kg was lifted successfully.
 She would be followed by Thorbecke II.
 The rest of the year, Koninginnedok served 38 ships for 115 days.
 In 1880 Koninginnedok 86 ships totalling 113,511t for 249 days.
 In 1881, Koninginnedok served 55 steamships of 103,573t, 7 sailing ships op 7,264t, and 29 steamboats for inland navigation totalling 2,526t.
 The dock was occupied for 312 days.
 In 1883 Koninginnedok served 138 ships totalling 185,060t for 355 days.
 In 1884, this was 140 ships of 187,303t for 347 days.

 By 1885, Koninginnedok was only one of the two dry docks of ADM, as in October 1884 ADM had acquired its competitor NMSD.
 ADM then renamed the acquired dry dock Koningsdok.

+On 17 August 1888, Koninginnedok serviced a ship that was longer than the lock chamber of the North Sea Canal lock.
+This was possible if all lock doors were opened when the sea was as high as the canal level.
+On 6 August, the French four-mast SS Paris arrived in IJmuiden from Saigon.
+She was longer than any Dutch steamship and while she was serviced by Koninginnedok she stuck out some feet.
+The Paris was identified as a ship of 378 feet long.
+This would make her the Paris, built at La Seyne by Société Nouvelle des Forges et Chantiers de la Méditerranée in 1882.
+She was managed by the Compagnie Commerciale de Transports à vapeur Français.

-In May 1899, Koninginnedok became even less important, as AMD took the new big Wilhelminadok into use.
+In May 1899, Koninginnedok became less important, as AMD took the new larger Wilhelmina Drydock into use.
 This was almost 130 m long, and could lift 7,500ton.
-It had everything to do with the opening of a new biger lock in the North Sea Canal in December 1896.
+It had everything to do with the opening of a new larger lock in the North Sea Canal in December 1896.
 Wilhelminadok got a place next to Koninginnedok on its southeast side.

-The acquisition of the even bigger Julianadok in 1911 made that Wilhelminadok took the place of Koninginnedok, which was moved to a small harbor to the north, next to Koningsdok.